martinkimani/bankApi-gatling/README.md

 ## Build Fat jar

-on the main folder run `mnv clean package` to generate the jar file.
+on the main folder run `mvn clean package` to generate the jar file.
 It will be stored in the `target/` directory.

 ## run tests